coderefinery/2020-05-18-online/left_column.md

 ### Format

-Hands-on informal and interactive online two-day event with type-along type of presentations, live coding and demos.
+Hands-on informal and interactive online 3-day event with type-along type of presentations, live coding and demos.
 Short tutorials alternate with practical exercises.

 ### Course goals

-The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools for version control in modern research software development.
-The main focus is on using Git for efficiently writing and maintaining research software.
+The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools in modern research software development.
+The main focus is on professional tools for efficiently writing and maintaining research software.
+Since most research code is developed in a collaborative setting, we will discuss tools and workflows which facilitate this process.
+Most of the content is also relevant to a single researcher.

 ### **Software requirements**